mathew-fleisch/timelapse-pipeline/README.md

     - Stores images using the following naming convention:<br />
  `[LONG-TERM-STORAGE-URL]/<camera-name>/<yyyy>/<mm>/<dd>/<yyyy_mm_dd_hh>/yyyy_mm_dd_hh_mm_ss.jpg`

-***On the processing computer***
+***On the post-processing computer***

-The Raspberry Pi doesn't have enough processing power to run ffmpeg and takes pictures, so post processing is expected to be run elsewhere.
-Images are copied to the processing computer, and ffmpeg creates an mp4 after flash frames are removed; occasionally the camera's auto-white-balance will flicker/flash and are removed by an optional flag.
+The Raspberry Pi doesn't have enough processing power to run ffmpeg and takes pictures, so post-processing is expected to be run elsewhere.
+Images are copied to the post-processing computer, and ffmpeg creates an mp4 after flash frames are removed; occasionally the camera's auto-white-balance will flicker/flash and are removed by an optional flag.
  - `[TODO]` scripts/processor/stage-images.sh
     - Get images from long term storage solution
  - [scripts/processor/timelapse.sh](scripts/processor/timelapse.sh)